Notice of Privacy Practices

 As Required by Law

-To Prevent a Serious Threat to Health and Safety.
+To Prevent a Serious Threat to Health and Safety

-To Plan Sponsors
+To the Plan Sponsors

 Special Situations